How Long Does It Take to Become an Automotive Mechanic?

 At UTI, we have students from all backgrounds and skill levels.
 Our programs are designed to build your knowledge from the ground up, so no prior experience is required!

-UTI’s Power & Performance course, which is part of the Automotive Technology program, is available at 10 campus locations across the country:
+UTI’s Power & Performance® courses, which are part of the Automotive & EV Technology program, are available at multiple campus locations across the country.

-The Automotive Technology program starts every three to six weeks, which means you can get going and start preparing for a career sooner.1 To learn more, visit our program page and request information to connect with one of our Admissions Representatives today.
+The Automotive & EV Technology program starts multiple times throughout the year, which means you can get going and start preparing for a career sooner.
+To learn more, visit our program page and request information to connect with one of our Admissions Representatives.
+Or, if you’re ready to take the leap, enroll today!

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.